Esuil/reddit-placebot/README.md

 # Reddit Placebot

+> Anything that can be automated should be automated

+[*Place has ended*](https://www.reddit.com/r/place/comments/6382bb/place_has_ended/).
+It was a good run, thanks everyone that supported the project!

+---

 This is fork of a bot Zequez made for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.

 Forked for use by [/r/Gwent](https://www.reddit.com/r/gwent/) Discord server to protect Gwent logo that was erased before.